François Sterchele: Club career

+International

+Sterchele had four caps in six appearances for the Belgian national team, all earned during the 2007 Euro 2008 qualifiers.
+He made his debut away against Portugal, coming on as a substitute with 25 minutes remaining.
+He started the following match, again against Portugal, this time at home, and was substituted after an hour.
+He also played in both matches against Finland, coming on as a late substitute each time.
+He did not score any goals for the Red Devils.

 Death

 In the early morning of 8 May 2008, Sterchele was killed instantly when he crashed his Porsche Cayman S into a tree.

 The previous day, Sterchele had visited some friends in Antwerp and was supposed to meet with Jürgen Cavens and Vicenzo Verhoeven.
 While travelling home on the N49 between Antwerp and Knokke, at around 03:00 CEST on 8 May, Sterchele lost control of his Porsche while speeding and veered into a ditch before hitting a tree.
 No other vehicles were involved in the accident.
 Sterchele was pronounced dead at the scene.

 Tributes

 Club Brugge, Sterchele's last club, decided to retire the number 23 in honor of their deceased striker.
 The fans of Club Brugge also started singing his name in the 23rd minute of every game their team plays.
 While playing against them in the Europa League, the fans of Birmingham City F.C. clapped to show their respect, and also carried the tribute out at their home ground, St. Andrews.

 Also there is the "Coppa Sterchele", each year two of his ex-teams play a friendly match to honor him.

+A two-hour documentary on Sterchele was released in May 2025 by DAZN.